stabnet/Stab/README.md

 ## Using Tor

-While Aeon isn't made to integrate with Tor, it can be used wrapped with torsocks, by setting the following configuration parameters and environment variables:
+While Stab isn't made to integrate with Tor, it can be used wrapped with torsocks, by setting the following configuration parameters and environment variables:

 * `--p2p-bind-ip 127.0.0.1` on the command line or `p2p-bind-ip=127.0.0.1` in
-  aeond.conf to disable listening for connections on external interfaces.
+  stabd.conf to disable listening for connections on external interfaces.
-* `--no-igd` on the command line or `no-igd=1` in aeond.conf to disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
+* `--no-igd` on the command line or `no-igd=1` in stabd.conf to disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
 * `DNS_PUBLIC=tcp` or `DNS_PUBLIC=tcp://x.x.x.x` where x.x.x.x is the IP of the
   desired DNS server, for DNS requests to go over TCP, so that they are routed through Tor.
-When IP is not specified, aeond uses the default list of servers defined in [src/common/dns_utils.cpp](src/common/dns_utils.cpp).
+When IP is not specified, stabd uses the default list of servers defined in [src/common/dns_utils.cpp](src/common/dns_utils.cpp).
 * `TORSOCKS_ALLOW_INBOUND=1` to tell torsocks to allow aeond to bind to interfaces to accept connections from the wallet.
 On some Linux systems, torsocks